 Zanzibar is a major port city and a semi-autonomous part of Tanzania (East Africa, Indian Ocean).
 The city is located approx 50 km (30 ml) off the coast of mainland Africa, and also includes 2 large islands (Unguja and Pemba) plus many small isles.
 Zanzibar City is on Unguja Island and is archipelago's capital, with population over 1,3 million.

-Main industries in Zanzibar include raffia, spices, and tourism.
-Particularly, the islands produce nutmeg, cinnamon, black pepper and cloves.
-For this reason, along with Tanzania's Mafia Island, the islands are sometimes refered to as the Spice Islands (the term is also associated with Maluku Islands, Indonesia).
-Zanzibar is home of endemic Zanzibar servaline genet, Zanzibar red colobus monkey, and the (maybe extinct) Zanzibar leopard.
+City's largest industries include raffia palms, spices, tourism.
+The islands produce nutmeg, cinnamon, black pepper, cloves.
+For this reason, Zanzibar Island are sometimes refered to as Spice Islands (the term is also associated with Maluku Islands Indonesia).
+The archipelago is home of the endemic species Zanzibar servaline genet, Zanzibar red colobus monkey and Zanzibar leopard.

 Port Zanzibar cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Zanzibar, Tanzania.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.